softlockin/ecoSys/README.md

 *(This system is still in development..)*

 **EcoSys** is an invoice-app for the webb written fully in Javascript.
 It takes user in-data and transforms it to a customized PDF that you can print.
 EcoSys does all the calculations of units, amount, VAT and totals (with and without VAT).
-The only thing you need to do is push a + button to add a new row to the PDF.
+The only thing you need to do is to push a + button to add a new row to the PDF.

 EcoSys is currently directed to a Swedish market with Swedish VAT-structures.
 If you have the expertise in another tax-structure in another country, please contact me so that we can make this app more international.